webpy/webpy.github.com/index.md

 ## Who uses web.py?

-[reddit.com][20], one of the top 1000 sites according to Alexa, uses web.py to serve its millions of daily page views.
-"It's the anti-framework framework. web.py doesn't get in your way," explains founder Steve Huffman.
-(Disclosure: web.py creator Aaron Swartz was also a founder of reddit.)
+web.py was originally published while Aaron Swartz worked at [reddit.com][20], where the site used it as it grew to become one of the top 1000 sites according to Alexa and served millions of daily page views.
+"It's the anti-framework framework. web.py doesn't get in your way," explained founder Steve Huffman.
+The site was rewritten using other tools after Aaron left.

    [20]: http://reddit.com/